dalen/puppet-puppetdbquery/README.md

 Usage?
 ======

-Find nodes with the *httpd* package managed in France or nodes in the US
+Query PuppetDB for nodes with the *httpd* package managed in France or any nodes in the US

      $ bin/find-nodes.rb --query "(Package[httpd] and country=fr) or country=us"